LordPhyre/Quasar-DSC/README.md

 # Quasar Deadshot Client `BETA 1.0`

 Introducing the most advanced and simultaneously user-friendly client for [Deadshot.io](https://deadshot.io/) that exists and will ever exist.
-Hopefully.

 This client contains many unique features found nowhere else, such as a fully customizable Graphical User Interface, with many performance and cosmetic options.
 It also includes a completely easy to use skin and resource swapper to completely change the look and feel of your game.

-Never before such power has been instilled into a downloadable software client for a webgame.
-NEVER.
-Its just so goddamn awesome.
+Additionally,

 I highly encourage everyone to try it out.
 Truly a game-changing experience.